datalad-handbook/book/docs/usecases/reproducible-paper.rst

 shared, data can be obtained effortlessly on demand by anyone that has the superdataset, and results and paper can be generated and recomputed everywhere on demand.

+A template to start your own reproducible paper with the same set up can be found `on GitHub <https://github.com/datalad-handbook/repro-paper-sketch/>`__.

 The Challenge
 ^^^^^^^^^^^^^